 Essential maintenance and emergency work also continues.
 Read our commonly asked customer questions about how we will work with you if we are completing essential works or repairs around or inside your property.

 City West Water partners helping to deliver our essential services have signed authorisation letters from us.
 All permitted workers carry a permit issued by their employer.

-We’ve withdrawn mobile water fountain bookings for the immediate time, consistent with government advice to cancel mass gatherings.
+We’ve paused mobile water fountain bookings for the immediate time.
 Read more about our community events support.